 If your cumulative Degree Progress rate is low it means that you have taken too many classes that are not required to graduate in your declared major, emphasis, minor or cluster.
 To improve your Degree Progress, you must take more required classes for graduation.
 A 100% progress rate for a semester means that all of the classes you are taking are required.
 Overtime, this will help raise your cumulative Degree Progress rate.

 You should submit a new Grad Plan and have it approved.
 First, to change your major you must be under 60.0 credits.
-Students with 60.0 or more earned credits will not be allowed to change a major without submitting a petition to the Academic Discovery Center.
-To petition a change of major with over 60.0 credits earned, contact the Academic Discovery Center.
+Students with 60.0 or more earned credits must submit a petition to their Academic Discovery Center.

 Students should visit their college's Academic Discovery Center to declare each degree component.
 Be aware that to declare a minor or cluster that is under a different college than your own, you must visit that college's Academic Discovery Center.
 For example, if your major is business, but you want declare a minor in dance, you would declare your major at the College of Business and Communication Academic Discovery Center and you would declare your minor with the College of Performing and Visual Arts Academic Discovery Center.

 At BYU-Idaho, elective credits must be carefully planned.
 These courses should be taken within the framework of your declared major.
 Most majors allow for a few elective credits and you'll want to plan to graduate with 120.0 credits total.
 Many students find that getting involved in the Activities Program, Academic Societies and Career and Academic Workshops helps with their decision-making and provide variety to their academic schedules.